How to comply with Working Time Regulations, and protect your employees

 Night work must be at least seven hours long and include the period from midnight to 5am.

 Night workers should not work more than eight hours daily on average, including overtime, where it is part of a night worker's normal hours of work.
-You need to keep records of night workers' hours to prove they are not going over these limits.
+You need to keep records of night workers' hours to prove they are not exceeding these limits.
+You must keep these records for at least 2 years.

 Nightly working time should be averaged out over a reference period.
 This is usually 17 weeks.
 This period can be longer if agreed in a workforce or collective agreement.
 However, a night worker cannot opt out of the night working limit average of 8 hours on night work every 24 hours.